AdobeDocs/cc-everywhere/src/pages/guides/changelog/index.md

 <!-- ## [2.2.27] - 2023-02-02 -->

+## [3.8.11] - 2023-08-25

+### Enhancements

+- `ConfigParams.skipBrowserSupportCheck`: By default, this property is set to false and users will encounter an "Unsupported Browser" page when launching a design flow.
+When this property is configured to true and the browser is not supported, calling `initialize()` will **not** result in an error.

 ## [3.7.14] - 2023-08-15

 ### Added

 - ExportButton.accent: The variant option 'cta' has been replaced with 'accent'.
 Both 'cta' and 'accent' work the same but the support for 'cta' is deprecated as per Spectrum guidelines.
 - We will not support the following two quick actions: Reverse Video and Change Speed
 - Added a new video quick action: Animate From Audio.
 This allows users to create a character animation by choosing a character from the given list of characters, adding a backdrop and then recording a speech.

 ### Breaking Changes